 Tristan Christopher Larson, Esq.

 Tristan Christopher Larson was raised on a dairy farm in Rutland County, Vermont.
-Tristan grew up working on that farm with seven brothers and sisters before leaving Vermont for college and then graduating from Harvard Law School in the top third of his class.
-He knew from an early age that he wanted to use his interests and skills to help people, and always had a keen sense of the importance of fairness and justice.
+He grew up working on that farm with seven brothers and sisters before leaving Vermont for Hillsdale College in Michigan.
+Although he doesn’t have time to do much farming anymore, The Larson Farm is still there and run by other family members.
+Tristan knew from an early age that he wanted to use his interests and skills to help people, and always had a keen sense of the importance of fairness and justice.

 Did Tristan change his name?
 Yes.
 Here’s his explanation.